WELCOME TO OUR BHA WEBSITE WHICH WE HOPE WILL INTEREST YOU.

 Bath Township Comprehensive Plan Revision Update

-You may find it helpful to review this draft of the Comprehensive Plan before the public forum using this link:
+You may find it helpful to review this draft of the Comprehensive Plan using this link:

 http://tiny.cc/1vm7001